Getting Away With Doing Your Own Thing Socially

 Don't seem too bitter and angry

 When you do things like turn people down, or ask for accommodations, don't seem too annoyed and angry at the world for not understanding you.
-I'm saying this in the practical sense that if someone comes across as bitter, then it tends to hurt their message.
-People can't help but have a defensive knee-jerk reaction to how you come across emotionally and disregard what you're actually saying, even if you have a point.
+I'm saying this in the practical sense that if someone comes across as bitter, then it tends to detract from their message.
+People can't help but have a defensive knee-jerk reaction to how you come across emotionally and will be more likely to disregard what you're actually saying, even if you have a point.

-On the other hand, if you seem cheerful and easygoing about your social difference, but still confident that you're allowed to be this way, and assertive in asking for what you want, then people will react to you a lot better.
-"Oh, he seems like he's got his act together.
-He must have a point."
-Yeah, it does seem dumb that you have to put on the right kind of show to get what you want, but that's what I've observed tends to work.
+If you seem cheerful and easygoing about your social difference, but still confident that you're allowed to be that way, and assertive in asking for what you want, then people will react a lot better - "Oh, she seems like she's got her act together.
+She must have a point."
+Yeah, it is dumb that you have to put on the right kind of show to get what you want, but that's what I've observed tends to work.

 Seek out your niche

-It's harder to be yourself if you feel like your battling it out alone.
+It's harder to be yourself if you feel like you're battling it out alone.
 You can take a weight off your shoulders by finding other people like you.
-This may mean joining a club to hook up with people in your city who are part of the same subculture you are.
+This may mean joining a club to meet up with people in your city who are part of your subculture.
 It could mean going online and finding a forum for support.
-In more extreme cases it could be something like someone moving out of their constrictive, conservative small town to seek their real community in another part of the country.
+In more extreme cases it could be someone moving out of their constrictive, conservative small town to seek their real community in another part of the country.

 Be valuable enough to people that they have to accommodate you